Training contacts

 Contact information

-For general enquiries about funded programs, phone the Contract Management team on 1300 369 935 or email training@desbt.qld.gov.au.
+For general enquiries about funded programs, email the Contract Management team via contractmanagement@desbt.qld.gov.au.

 Additional links

-NCVER's factsheet Where, when and how do I report my AVETMISS data?
-(PDF, 354KB) provides additional information to help you determine where your RTO should report national data.
+- Read Where, when and how do I report my AVETMISS data?
+(PDF, 354KB) from NCVER to help you determine where your RTO should report national data.

-The Australian Qualifications Framework (AQF) is the national policy for regulated qualifications in the Australian education and training system.
+- Find out about the Australian Qualifications Framework (AQF), the national policy for regulated qualifications in the Australian education and training system.

-Australian Skills Quality Authority (ASQA) is the national regulator for Australia's vocational education and training sector.
+- Find out about Australian Skills Quality Authority (ASQA), the national regulator for Australia's vocational education and training sector.
 ASQA regulates courses and training providers, to ensure nationally approved quality standards are met, through the VET Quality Framework .

-Nominal hours for training packages, programs and subjects can be found on the Victorian Government's website.
+- Find nominal hours for training packages, programs and subjects on the Victorian Government's website.